 Unfortunately, political concerns usually trump the Council’s agenda.
 The Permanent Five have an inconsistent record of country-specific action, limiting political progress in these countries.
 A particular obstacle to a country-specific action is the use of the veto.
 In the reporting period, Russia used the veto the most.
 It vetoed 16 out of 18 Security Council draft resolutions between 2010 and 2018.
 China also used the veto frequently: 6 out of 16 draft resolutions, all addressing the situation in Syria.
 The United States used the veto twice in 2012, once in 2017, and once in 2018 to veto draft resolutions on the situation in the Middle East.
 France and the United Kingdom did not use the veto at all during the reporting period.

-The Council has recently recognized that more systematic attention needs to be paid to implementing the Women, Peace and Security Agenda in its work.
+The Council has recently recognised that more systematic attention needs to be paid to implementing the WPS Agenda in its work.
 Taking action on this recognition is critical.
-Women, Peace and Security concerns are not an add on.
-They are an obligation of the Council.
+WPS concerns are not an add-on.
+They are an obligation of the Council, and part of its mandate.
 Awareness of this obligation should be reflected in member states statements and action regardless of the focus of the debate.